Slideshow: Childhood Illnesses Every Parent Should Know

 Yet another skin infection, ringworm is actually caused by a fungus -- no worms involved.
 It causes a red, scaly ring on the skin or a round patch of hair loss on the scalp.
 The fungus spreads easily from child to child, so sharing combs, brushes, towels, and clothes should be avoided.
 Ringworm is treated with antifungal medication.

 The hallmark of Lyme disease is a target-shaped rash that appears 1-2 weeks after a tick bite, though not everyone will develop the distinctive rash.
 The rash may be accompanied by a fever, chills, and body aches.
 The culprit is a type of bacterium carried by tiny deer ticks.
 Without treatment, Lyme disease can affect the joints, nervous system, and heart.

 Is it a cold or the flu?
 These illnesses can have similar symptoms.
 The flu more commonly causes high fever, chills, body aches, extreme fatigue, and nausea or vomiting.
 While most children get better on their own, the flu can lead to serious complications like pneumonia, especially in younger children.
-The CDC recommends an annual flu vaccination for children ages 6 months and older.
+The CDC recommends an annual flu vaccination for anyone, including adults, older than 6 months.

 Seasonal allergies, sometimes called hay fever, are not an infection, but a reaction to microscopic particles like pollen (seen here in pink).
 Symptoms may include sneezing, watery eyes, and a runny or stuffy nose and may only occur in spring or fall.
 Kids may constantly rub their nose with the palm of the hand, a gesture called the allergic salute.
 There is no cure for hay fever, but there are ways to help control the symptoms.